logo for pictures-of-cats.org

 The dates are in years.
 For example, "40 million" means 40 million years ago.
 The more modern era is marked by an actual date.

-Links on the cat breed takes you to a full description and the best pictures.
+Links on the cat breed takes you to a full description and to the best pictures.
 Links on the dates and area of origin take you to notes on this page as, for example, the date may be disputed.

-I have included links to posts about things associated with cats and cat breeds, such as cat shows as this helps to put the cat history of the cat breeds in context.
+I have included links to posts about things associated with cats and cat breeds, such as cat shows as this helps to put the history of the cat breeds in context.
 These are in italics to separate them out from the date or origin of the cat breeds.

-Important note: cat history is often hazy so these dates, although often accurate, may on occasions be estimates.
+Cat history — Important note: cat history is often hazy so these dates, although often accurate, may on occasions be estimates.

 Cat History -This Chart shows the "productive" years in the cat fancy